 Centre for Vision, Speech and Signal Processing (CVSSP)

 Creating machines that can see, hear and understand the world around them

 Our Centre for Vision, Speech and Signal Processing (CVSSP) is an internationally recognised leader in audio-visual machine perception research.
-With a diverse community of more than 120 researchers, CVSSP is one of the largest audio and vision research groups in the UK.
+With a diverse community of more than 120 researchers, we are one of the largest audio and vision research groups in the UK.

 Research in the Centre has led to award-winning spin-out companies in the biometric, communication, medical and creative industries.